pawelgalazka/tasksfile/README.md

 **run(cmd, options)**

-run given command as a child process and log the call in the output
+run given command as a child process and log the call in the output.
+`./node_modules/.bin/` is included into PATH so you can call installed scripts directly.

 Options: